hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 ### Step 3 Dashboard Deployment
 {{%expand "Click to expand" %}}

-First up we need to create our Amazon Athena view.
+First we need to create an Amazon Athena view.

 1. Browse to the **Amazon Athena** service.
 ![Images/cidazure-setup-dashboard-athenabrowse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-athenabrowse.png?width=1000px)